 Serving Our Community

-One of our company’s proudest moments was keeping the supply chain intact during the pandemic shutdowns.
-Our continuous barge sailings from Seattle to Southeast Alaska provided a dependable lifeline to residents and kept businesses up and running.
-We still make good on that promise each week – bringing essential supplies to our communities.
-Some say they can set their clocks by our barge arrivals.
+Our continuous barge sailings from Seattle to Southeast Alaska provide a dependable lifeline to residents and kept businesses up and running during the pandemic.
+We make good on that promise each week – bringing essential supplies to our communities on time and on schedule.

-For everyone at Alaska Marine Lines, from forklift operators to reefer mechanics, the people and places of Alaska matter.
-We conduct our regular business each day, but we also consider the ways we can use our tugs, barges, and landing craft to improve the lives of our fellow Alaskans.
+Our employees know the people and places of Alaska matter.
+While serving our customers, we consider the ways we can use our tugs, barges, and landing craft to improve the lives of our fellow Alaskans.
 Wherever and whenever we sail, we proudly represent the people of our home state.